3 simple steps to lose weight as fast as possible. Read now

 Drinks high in acid

 You may choose to avoid high-phosphorus drinks such as beer or hot chocolate made from packets of cocoa mix.
-If you do wish to drink alcohol, go with lower-phosphorus red or white wine.
+If you do wish to drink alcohol, opt for lower-phosphorus red or white wine.

-Carbonic acid, which is present in all carbonated beverages, including not only soft drinks but sparkling waters and spritzers, contributes to your total body acid.
+Carbonic acid, which is present in all carbonated beverages—including soft drinks, sparkling waters, and spritzers—contributes to your total body acid.

 If you want to lower your acidity, regular or filtered tap water is best.